LeiLu199/GridLocality/README.md

 # Project Name: GridLocality
-This project is to construct a n by n grid give a constant n.
+This project is to construct a grid object and perform some tasks including node information retrieval, neighbor search, and similarity comparison.

 # Author: Lei Lu